TeamMonumenta/monumenta-redis-sync/README.md

 This plugin requires a Paper-based minecraft server, compiled with specific patches to enable high-performance access to player data save/load events.
 This is a significantly more cumbersome requirement than most plugins.
+The `1.20.4` version loads these patches at runtime with the Mixin bytecode transformation framework, which requires using [ignite](https://github.com/vectrix-space/ignite) as the server software.
+The mixin implementation is located at <insert url here, need to migrate to TeamMonumenta>.

 A fork of paper with these patches (and others) can be found here: https://github.com/TeamMonumenta/monumenta-paperfork